volodymyrprokopyuk/kotlin-sdp/README.md

 1. **Dependencies**.
 Explicitly declare and isolate dependencies
     - Use dependency management system (Yarn)
     - Always explicitly define dependency versions (package.json)
-    - Isolate locally installed dependencies from interference with system-wide packages
+    - Isolate locally installed dependencies in `~/.local/lib` from interference with system-wide packages in `/usr/local/lib`
     - Only the language runtime and a dependency manager are required to run the app/service
-    - Explicitly include (into Docker image) all system tools (curl, imagemagick) that app/service depends on
+    - Explicitly include (into Docker image) all system tools (curl, imagemagick, pandoc) that app/service depends on
 1. **Configuration**.
 Store configuration in the environment
     - Keep strict separation of the environment-specific configuration from the codebase
     - Do not store any credentials and secretes in the codebase
     - Store environment-specific configuration in the environment variables set up by IaC deployment scripts
 1. **Backing services**.
 Treat backing services as attached resources accessible via URI
-    - Most of the apps/services use database, queues, cache, email systems, cloud services (resources)
+    - Most of the apps/services use databases, queues, caches, email systems, cloud services (resources)
     - App/service can easily swap backing service by changing the resource URI provided by the environment-specific configuration without any codebase changes
-1. **Build, release, run**.
+1. **Build, release, deploy**.
 Strictly separate build and run stages
-    - Codebase is transformed into a deployment through the below stages
+    - A codebase is transformed into a deployment through the below stages (verified build -> immutable release -> automated deployment)
-    - Build stage transforms a source code repository (Git) into an executable artifact (Docker image).
-Fetch specific tag, download dependencies, compile an executable artifact
+    - Build stage transforms a source code (Git repository) into an executable artifact (Docker image).
+Fetch specific tag, download dependencies, compile an executable artifact, test the artifact
-    - Release stage combines the environment-independent executable artifact with the environment-specific configuration.
+    - Release stage combines the environment-independent executable artifact with the environment-specific configuration into a deployment unit.
 Every release is immutable and should be uniquely tagged.
 Any change must create a new release
-    - Run stage launches the app/service in an environment
+    - Deployment stage launches the app/service in an environment
 1. **Processes**.
 Execute the app as one or more stateless, share-nothing processes
     - Any data that needs to persist must be stored in a stateful backing service
     - Process memory and file system can be used only as a temporary cache